mvolkmann/blog/src/swift/SwiftPackageManager.md

 because it is provided by Apple and is integrated into Xcode.

 Packages can contain unit tests and can depend of other packages.
+Dependencies on local packages are expressed using relative (preferred) or absolute file paths.
-Dependencies on packages are expressed using Git URLs.
+Dependencies on remote packages are expressed using Git URLs.

 Packages typically reside in their own Git repository.
 These repositories can be public or private.